OctopusDeploy/docs/docs/administration/upgrading/index.md

 - [Upgrading from Octopus 3.x](/docs/administration/upgrading/upgrading-from-octopus-3.x.md) is generally easy.
   - Upgrading from `3.x` to `4.x` or `2018.x`
-  Want to install Octopus 4.x?
-Great!
   Follow the same process as you would normally to upgrade your Octopus 3.x installation.
 - [Upgrading from Octopus 2.6 to a newer version of Octopus](/docs/administration/upgrading/upgrading-from-octopus-2.6/index.md).
   - If you are running a version of Octopus prior to `2.6`, you will need to upgrade to `2.6` and then upgrade to the latest version of Octopus.
 - [Upgrading from Octopus 2.x](/docs/administration/upgrading/upgrading-from-octopus-2.0.md).